Pigeon River Fish & Wildlife Area

 - Waterfowl drawings are held as needed at 5:30 a.m.

-- The first two days of dove season, the drawing is done online (reserved.)
-Reserved hunters must check-in by 11 a.m.
-No-show drawings for dove season are done on-site at 11 a.m.
+- For the first two days of dove season, the drawing is done online (reserved.)
+Reserved hunters must check in by 11 a.m.
+No-show drawings for dove season are done on site at 11 a.m.

-- Area D is designated for dog training.
+- Area A is designated for dog training.

 - The trapping drawing is held annually at 10 a.m. on the first Saturday of October.